Background Image for Header:

 F. Requests will be processed on a first-come, first-served basis.
 Event reservations for upcoming semesters will be filed away and processed in the order in which they were received starting approximately 1 month prior to the start of that semester.

-a.
-Spring semester reservation requests – processing begins early December
+A. Spring and Summer semester reservation requests – processing begins early December

-e.
-If you wish to receive an exception to these date guidelines, please email Meredith.Morris@mail.wvu.edu with a detailed description of why this event request must be processed earlier than usual.G.
+D. If you wish to receive an exception to these date guidelines, please email Meredith.Morris@mail.wvu.edu with a detailed description of why this event request must be processed earlier than usual.E.
 Events will not be processed during Finals week of any semester.
 Once all final exams have been scheduled and assigned a space, reservation requests may be processed.